valhuber/python-rules/README.md

 * **Ship / Unship an Order (Adjust Balance) -** when an Order's `DateShippped` is changed, adjust the Customers `Balance`

-These representatively complex transactions illustrate common logic execution patterns:
+These representatively complex transactions illustrate common logic execution patterns, described in the following sections.

 ## Logic Execution: Watch, React, Chain